Skip to main content.

 Harassment, Discrimination and Stalking Policy*

-Any person who feels uncomfortable, compromised, or otherwise unable to file a complaint through the channels set forth below may make a report via the Misconduct Reporting Line.
-Reports of alleged violations of this policy may be made anonymously to the Misconduct Reporting Line at 888-323-4198; however, it is important to note that this is not a confidential reporting line.
+Any person who feels uncomfortable, compromised, or otherwise unable to file a complaint through the channels set forth below may make a report via the Misconduct Reporting Line (888-323-4198).
+Reports of alleged violations of this policy may be made anonymously to the Misconduct Reporting Line.
+However, it is important to note that this is not a confidential reporting line.
 Individual identities may be disclosed through the process of investigation.
-Reports made to the Misconduct Reporting Line telephone number will be received by and responded to by a person outside of the Bard community.
+Reports made to the Misconduct Reporting Line will be received by and responded to by a person outside of the Bard community.
 That person will determine, based upon the allegations made, whether this is a matter which constitutes an alleged violation of this policy.
-Alleged violations of this policy will be referred for investigation in accordance with the procedures set forth herein.
-Accommodations will be made, if necessary, based upon the specific allegations made.
+Alleged violations of this policy will be referred for investigation in accordance with the College’s policies.
 Any reports received via the Misconduct Reporting Line will be filed for statistical purposes, even if made anonymously.
-If a complaint warrants a formal investigation, all parties involved will be interviewed individually in person or over the phone with the potential for follow up discussions.
-Upon completion of the investigation a report is submitted for the College President‘s review.
-Final decisions regarding investigations rest with the President.

 Discrimination